Maroua-El-Imame/principles_of_data_analytics/README.md

 Combining the course materiel, the tasks proposed in the module and personal research, this notebook aims to demonstrate my ability in terms of :

 - Setting up the learning and practice environment.
-- Sourcing and investigating the data.
+- Sourcing and investigating the data using the Iris dataset.
-- Exploring and visualizing data.
+- Exploring and visualizing data using the Iris dataset.
 - Problem solving and decision making.
 - Research skills development.